clearent/ClearentIdtechIOSFramework/README.md

 * If a tap is attempted and the reader has trouble reading the card because it was not in the NFC field long enough, the framework will handle this error and start up a new transaction.
 This retry loop will send back a message of 'RETRY TAP' until either it's successful or the transaction is cancelled or timed out.

 * Some times when the card and the reader interact an error will happen that does not allow contactless.
 When this happens the framework will cancel the transaction and start a new contact/swipe transaction.
-Contactless will be disabled and a message will be retuned to "INSERT/SWIPE".
+Contactless will be disabled allowing you to interact with the reader without fear of triggering the contactless read.
+You will be prompted with a message to "INSERT/SWIPE".

 * If you have already configured contactless and need to clear the cache that stops the framework from performing configuration every time the reader connects.
 ```objective-c